How to Create an Organization Knowledge Management Framework

 - Reduction in onboarding time

-Building and executing a knowledge management strategy can be complicated—especially for larger companies with a wealth of information siloed within teams.
-But by leveraging a knowledge management framework, you can help cultivate better knowledge sharing habits, ensure everyone has access to the information they need, and overcome some of your organization’s biggest challenges.
+Building knowledge management into a strategy framework can be complex—especially for larger companies with a wealth of information siloed within teams.
+But by leveraging a knowledge management framework, you can help cultivate better knowledge-sharing habits, ensure everyone has access to the information they need, and overcome some of your organization’s biggest challenges.

 Start working smarter with Bloomfire